|

 engineering problems having significant consequences in terms of cost and efficiency.

-Positions in this class are further distinguished by their responsibility for analyzing
+Positions in this class are further distinguished by their responsibility for

-and making recommendations for the solution of budgetary,
+and making recommendations for the solution of budgetary, contractual, procedural, and

-contractual, procedural, and general management problems, and for the analysis of
+general management problems, and for the analysis of

 various program needs.
 May supervise lower level